Erlyne/Connect4/README.md

-# connect_four_game
+# connect4

 ## Objective

-To be the first player to connect 4 of the same colored discs in a row (either vertically, horizontally, or diagonally)
+To be the first player to connect 4 of the same colored discs in a row (either vertically, horizontally)

 ## How to play